The phrase long in the tooth means that someone or something is old.

-Now, let’s talk about when this expression shows up in print.
+Now, let’s talk about when this phrase shows up in print.
 There’s a small snippet in an article printed in the Huron Daily Huronite newspaper from the year 1889 that uses this expression.
-It is used in reference to a horse.
-To give context for the following quote, someone was in the market to buy a horse, and while analyzing a possible candidate, he had doubts about the horse’s age, so he said:
+To give context for the following quote, someone was analyzing a horse because they were interested in buying it, but he had doubts about its age, so he said:

 “‘Open his mouth.
 What did you say his age was?
 I think he’s a little long in the tooth.
 Seven years did you say he was?
 I should call him 10 or 11 years old.'”

-Today, this phrase is used to describe the age of people or things, not just horses.
+Today, this phrase is used to describe the age of people or things.

 - The average lifespan for a domesticated cat is around 15 years.
 My cat has lived longer than that, so he’s along in years, but he’s still going strong.